 2. Using MIN Function with Cell References or Direct Data Input

 As the MIN function intakes multiple numerical values or cell references containing numbers, we’ll now apply this function by inputting all five numbers from column B as the arguments.

 ➤ In the output cell B12, the related formula will be:

 ➤ After pressing Enter, you’ll get the lowest or smallest value right away.

 Read More: How to Use Excel MAX Function

 3. Applying MIN Function with Condition or Criteria in Excel

-Although MINIF and MINIFS functions are able to fulfill the purposes of including conditions or criteria, you can also combine MIN and IF functions to find out the lowest data from a range of cells based on a certain condition.
+Although MINIF and MINIFS functions can fulfill the purposes of including conditions or criteria, you can also combine MIN and IF functions to find out the lowest data from a range of cells based on a certain condition.

 ➤ Press Enter and the formula will return 0.51.